adrianromano/NLP-Word-Prediction-Project/README.md

 The project is divided into stages with the beginning part involving the preparation of the data such as cleaning, transformations and analysis of the original dataset.
 A Milestone Report for this Exploratory Data Analysis and data preparation is created as part of the project.
 You can directly access it on my RPubs by clicking [here](http://rpubs.com/adrianromano/396892).
 See the Milestone Report folder on this repository to see the R codes for the report.

 The next stage of the project is about the creation of the application and publishing a slide deck presentation that explains the application.
 The Application is published on the shinyApps website and is available to use by clicking [here](https://adrianromano.shinyapps.io/word_prediction_app/).
-See the Application folder on this repository to see the R codes and data files for the report.
+See the Application folder on this repository to see the R codes and data files for the app.

 The slide deck presentation is available to access by clicking [here](http://rpubs.com/adrianromano/397611).
-See the Presentation folder on this repository to see the R codes and data files for the report.
+See the Presentation folder on this repository to see the R codes and data files for the presentation.